 NEW VERSION: Access information provided during registration or updates to enable automated security systems to determine if the domain of a website used for an attack is registered maliciously.

-Definition: Determine if domain used for an attack (e.g. phishing, exploit, spam, scam, etc.) is compromised, being abused, or registered maliciously.
+Definition: Determine if domain used for an attack (phishing, exploit, spam, scam) is compromised, being abused, or registered maliciously.
 Domains used for online abuse fall into one of three categories: compromised - hacked or exploited where unauthorized content is added to the site, abused - some hosting service is misused by bad actor, or registered maliciously by the miscreant directly.
 Determining this status is critical for informing the next steps in preventing a risky connection.

 Notes: These activities are not well served by the current asynchronous and slow response that the current whois system provides.
 Thus while some networks incorporate such queries, most use pre-positioned reputation data aggregated by third-party specialists to make the described decisions.